bpmb82/sonarr-docker/README.md

 # sonarr-docker

-Sonarr image, updated weekly, running the latest stable version of Sonarr
+Sonarr image, updated weekly, running the latest stable version of Sonarr.

+Automatically grabs the API key to do a healthcheck